Heroes of Tomorrow Fitness Center

 Repeat 6-10 times

 Football Players – Many football players and other athletes think 1.5 – 2 miles runs are long distance runs.
+They definitely do not have "runner's bodies".
+But, they can get faster as they practice running, non-impact cardio, and lose some weight (if needed).
 This is an adjustment as well.
 Not only do you need a foundation of some distance running, but you need to slow down your 100m running pace to a slower pace suitable for standard timed runs.
 The same workout above works well but you typically have to slow down to reach 1:45 quarter mile runs for a 7 minute mile pace.
-This is easy at first but after 6- 8 sets of this it will challenge most of this body type.
+This is easy at first, but after 6- 8 sets of this it will challenge most of this body type.
 Also building up to 3-5 miles runs over a few months is going to be helpful to transition from football / power athlete to military endurance tactical athlete.
-See related article Spec Ops Prep

 For those of you who are just beginning to run after a long period of time of no activity due to injury or lack of motivation, here is where you need to start: